Building RBAC in Go

 }

 Finally, the program’s main function creates an HTTP router with authorization middleware that uses an authorizer initialized with the users and roles loaded from the corresponding files.
-It creates a router with a single handler that serves GET
+It creates a gorilla/mux

-, POST
+, PUT

 , and DELETE

-requests to the /api/{asset}
+requests to the /api/{resource}

 path: